jaspervdj/hakyll/examples/hakyll/index.markdown

 ## Getting Started

 You can get the latest version from hackage using `cabal install hakyll`.
-A look in the [tutorial](tutorial1.html) is highly recommended.
-There are a few examples available in
+I have written a few [tutorials](tutorials.html), and reading them is highly recommended if you want to get started with hakyll.
+Also, there are a few examples available in
 [the github repo](http://github.com/jaspervdj/Hakyll/tree/master/examples/),
 including this site.